dvarkin/mhub/README.md

       1. Durable queues
       2. Push new messages to subscribers through TCP
-      3. Pull messages with Offset (TCP and UDP)
+      3. Get messages with Offset (TCP and UDP)
-      4. Pull messages with Marker (TCP and UDP)
+      4. Get messages with Marker (TCP and UDP)

 Build and run
 -------------